 - The management, monitoring and coordination of the remaining members of Group Management

-- Convening, preparing and chairing the meetings of the Group Management
+- Convening, preparing and presiding over Group Management meetings

-The division of responsibilities and the type of cooperation between the Board of Directors, the CEO and the Group Management are laid down in the Articles of Association and in the Organisational Regulations of the HOCHDORF Group.
+In addition, the division of responsibilities and the type of cooperation between the Board of Directors, CEO and Group Management are set out in detail in the HOCHDORF Group's organisational regulations.

 Otherwise, the following additional control systems are in place:

-- Risk management process: As part of a formalised process, risks are identified by the Group Management at least once a year and assessed according to financial impact and probability of occurrence.
-The Group Management provides information on these risks and proposes measures to be implemented, which are approved by the Board of Directors, and monitors their implementation (see also risk report on page 26 of the Annual Report)
+- Risk management process: As part of a formalised process, risks are identified by the Group Management at least once a year and assessed according to probability of occurrence and extent of damage.
+The Group Management presents these to the Board of Directors, including the measures to be implemented (see also the Risk Report on page 33 of the Annual Report)

 - Internal and external auditors: The internal and external auditors liaise directly with the Audit Committee, primarily through attendance at meetings.
 The internal auditor reports directly to the Chair of the Audit Committee and is an essential part of the internal control system.
 The Audit Committee approves the annual audit plan of the internal auditor, receives all audit reports and is informed about the findings as well as the related measures